peakphp/framework/README.md

 > **Note:** This repository contains the core code of the Peak framework.
 If you want an example on how to build an application using Peak, visit the main [Peak repository](https://github.com/peakphp/peak).

-### Peak Framework v4.0
+### What is Peak?

-Fast, unopinionated and minimalist web framework based on PHP.
+Peak is a powerful, minimalist and flexible micro-framework, middleware centric based on PSR-7, PSR-11 and PSR-15

 ### Installation